markagrover/react-code-journal-sandbox/README.md

 #### In components/App we have our Browser Router with Front end Routing
 #### in our Client/src/index we have our call to ReactDOM.render() and Our Provider wrapper for Redux Store.
 #### We created our Store in the client/src/index and tied in our middlewares like redux-flux.
 We also imported our global materailize css.

+# Keep up with Project Changes In PROJECT_OVERVIEW.md